The borough has 39 Conservation Areas. These cover many parts of Guildford town centre and many of the rural villages.

 If you want to check if an address is in a Conservation Area, you can use My Guildford.
 Enter the postcode of the address you want to search for and look under the Planning section.

-Planning controls on dwellings within Conservation Areas
+Planning controls on dwellings in Conservation Areas

 Application forms for the above are available by visiting our planning application forms and fees.